PinguinRei/Kumas-Royale-RU-TERA/README.md

 - Hide Kumas Boss under textures and make it unapproachable.
 - Transfer to the baby Kumas afterwards and kill the enemy boss Kumas.

-## How to get?:
-- To get the module, ask me in the discord: PenguinRei#6371

 ## Proxy compatibility:
 - Tested on Tera-Toolbox proxy only.
 - Opcodes provided for: